lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 └── prj.conf
 ```

 In the development kit's devicetree source file `nrf52840dk_nrf52840.dts`, the `&uart0` node has two properties: A property `current-speed` of type `int`, and the property `status` of type `string`.
-We've seen that Zephyr creates some output in `devicetree_generated.h` just fine, let's try the same with our own custom node:
+We've seen that Zephyr creates some output in `devicetree_generated.h` for the UART node, so let's try the same with a custom node:

 `dts/playground/props-basics.overlay`
 ```dts